 The permissions that a human needs are typically different from a machine.

-Most systems maintain an audit log that records who performed what actions in that system.
-These sorts of logs are useful for debugging and investigating security incidents—unless the same user account is used both by a human and automation, in which case, it’s harder to tell who did what.
+Most systems maintain an audit log that records who performed what actions, which is useful for debugging and investigating security incidents.
+However, if a single user account is shared by both a human and automation, it’ll be hard to tell who did what in the audit log.

 You typically want multiple developers at your company to be able to manage the automations you set up.
-If you use a single developer’s credentials for those automations, then the other developers won’t be able to access that user account if they need to update the credentials or permissions.
+If you use a developer’s user account for those automations, then the other developers won’t be able to access that user account to update the credentials or permissions.

 So if you can’t use the credentials of a real user, what do you do?
 These days, there are two main options: machine user credentials and automatically-provisioned credentials.
 These are the topics of the next two sections.